-Masks continue to be strongly encouraged for everyone entering the School of Dentistry.
-Learn more about COVID-19 precautions … The Urgent Care Clinic has reopened (by appointment only) as of 7:30 a.m.
-Monday, Aug 23.
+Masks continue to be strongly encouraged for everyone entering UTHealth Houston School of Dentistry.
+Learn more about COVID-19 precautions … The Urgent Care Clinic is closed and will reopen (by appointment only) as of 7:30 a.m.
+Wednesday, June 1.

 Dental and dental hygiene students (under faculty supervision) treat patients in the student clinics, providing an affordable oral health care option.

 The student clinics have reopened and are now accepting appointments from new patients.
 To schedule an appointment or for more information, call 713-486-4000, Option 2 during business hours (8 a.m. to 5 p.m.
 M-F).

 Consideration for comprehensive care begins with an assessment appointment.
 The attending dentist will examine you to determine whether you're a possible candidate.
 The initial assessment is by appointment only, and the exam takes approximately 1 hour.
 To schedule an appointment, please contact us at 713-486-4000, Option 2, during business hours (8 a.m. to 5 p.m., Monday through Friday).

 NOTICE: The Urgent Care Clinic is accepting a limited number of patients each day by appointment only.
 Due to the COVID-19 pandemic and the need to ensure the safety of all patients, we are not accepting walk-ins at this time.

 To make an appointment, please call 713-486-4000, Option 1 and leave a message.
 Appointments will be made in the order messages are received.
 All patients will be required to follow the school's COVID-19 safety guidelines.

 Learn more about what to expect when you visit the Urgent Care Clinic at UTHealth School of Dentistry.